 Tip: Early morning (5–7 AM) departure helps avoid traffic and crowd near the temple.

-2. Jaipur to Khatu Shyam Ji by Taxi/Cab: Hassle-Free Travel
+2. Jaipur to Khatu Shyam Ji by Tempo Traveller: Hassle-Free Travel

 Cab Details: